How to get PR in Germany? Sharing personal experience

 The only difference would be the email id where you will be sending the documents and requesting an appointment.

-Please make sure that you send the documents to the correct email id based on your nationality.
+Please make sure that you send the documents to the correct email ID based on your nationality.

 Please refer here for more information.